rduplain/memo/startups-for-people-with-problems.md

 ## #7: A perspective on medical startups.

+_For medical startups, focus on clinical validation before commercialization._

 Innovating in healthcare in the United States is _complicated_.
 A full, separate discussion could unpack the various reasons _why_, but within the scope of this discussion: